leblanck/redpoint/README.md

-Bust IT - new env set-up for macOS
+RedPoint - new env set-up for macOS
 ======

 #### Why?